Madison Food Policy Council

 Interested in membership?
 Click on the Prospective Member Guide to learn more!

-The Madison Food Policy Council typically meets the first Wednesday of each month in the Central Library, Room 302.
+The Madison Food Policy Council meets on second Tuesday's of the month at 6:00PM.
+Because of the on-going COVID-19 Pandemic, all meetings are being held virtually.
 For any questions relating to the agenda, minutes, or other questions about the Council, please call the Mayor’s Office at (608) 266-4611 for more information.

 To drive policies, programs, and collaborative resources relative to support the development of a sustainable local and regional food system that supports equitable access to healthy, culturally appropriate food, nutrition education, and economic opportunity.

-Established in October 2012 by Mayor Paul Soglin and the Madison Common Council.
+Established in October 2012 by former Mayor Paul Soglin and the Madison Common Council.

 Role / Responsibilities